 Imagine that you want to set the featured picture of one of your blog posts.
 You need to do certain operations on the image.
 First, you rotate the image and resize it to the proper dimensions, so it’s not too big and heavy.

-Most people can do those modifications fast and easily.
+Most people can do those modifications on a laptop in less than two minutes.
 However, on the iPad Pro, it’s a completely different story.
-First, you need to open an App like CropSize, choose the image, resize it, and maybe apply some filters.
+First, you need to take your image to the iPad Pro, which can be a challenge if you have them on an Android phone.
+Then you need to open an App like CropSize, choose the image, resize it, and maybe apply some filters.

 Next, you save the image to your Photo Library, effectively creating two images.
 Then, I usually split between the browser and the Photos app and drag and drop the image to a Photo compression website.
 Once finished, you click on the image, that opens a new tab (instead of directly downloading to your Downloads folder) and you need to drag and drop it back to the Photos app in the split view.

-I do this process every day when writing the Daily Stoic, and it’s certainly a hassle.
+I did this process every day when writing the Daily Stoic, and it’s certainly a hassle.
 Even with practice, it’s a lot slower than on the

 You need to take into account these limitations.
 On the iPad Pro, you need to rely on Apps to do things, not so much on the filesystem.
 That sometimes means switching back and forth between several apps.